Get the Most Out of Your Functional Mushrooms: Learn the Best Time to Take Reishi

 In a fleeting three months, my reishi was ready to be harvested.
 Since I only had a small batch to work with, I wanted to do it right, without wasting any.
 With careful research, and testing it personally, I found that the easiest way to access its power is to make reishi into a tea.
 First you must dry the mushrooms as much as you can; laying them out in the sun is one way, or simply on a countertop.
 The fungus is tough, so using a coffee grinder or similar appliance is suggested to break up the dried mushroom as much as possible into a powder.
 Then simply toss the powder in a pot of water and simmer (about 5 grams per liter of water).
 The tea is extremely bitter, which is just a result of its awesome compounds—but definitely keep in that in mind, and consider mixing it with nut milk, honey, and whatever else you feel called to add.

 While tea is the easiest form, tincture is best, since many of reishi’s compounds are in the form of triterpenes, which are not soluble in water.
-Tinctures can be made at home, but for optimal benefits look no further than our reishi tincture at Mushroom Revival.
-Our tinctures are made from finely-ground, 100% organically grown fruiting bodies.
+Tinctures can be made at home, but for optimal benefits look no further than our reishi products at Mushroom Revival.
+Our products are made from finely-ground, 100% organically grown fruiting bodies.
 These organically grown fruiting bodies go through an initial extraction and concentration process.
-Then this powdered reishi concentrate is used to make our second pass—double extracted reishi tincture—so you can get the most powerful reishi tincture in the world.
+Then this powdered reishi concentrate is used to make our products — whether it is a double extracted reishi tincture, our reishi calm capsules or our reishi calm gummies —so you can get the most powerful reishi products in the world.
 This fine powder allows maximum surface area exposure and maximum potency in our alcohol and water extractions.
-Having consumed reishi in both forms, I can attest to the superiority of tinctures over teas.
-Another benefit of taking reishi tincture is that it is easy to take at any time of day, including the best time to take reishi tincture.
+Having consumed reishi in all forms, I can attest to the superiority of tinctures over teas, but powders and gummies are equally beneficial.
+Another benefit of taking our variety of reishi calm products is that you can select the product that fits best into your daily routines at any time of day.

 The Best Time to Take Reishi Supplements